mattshardman/test-docs/docs/index.md

 end
 ```

-* All stories should be checked against accessibility guidelines using the accessibility add on tab in storybooks
+- All stories should be checked against accessibility guidelines using the accessibility add on tab in storybooks
-* We should only add tests using `react-testing-library` where components are particularly complicated inorder to get the component into a hard to reach state.
+- We should only add tests using `react-testing-library` where components are particularly complicated inorder to get the component into a hard to reach state.
-* As the components increase in size/complexity they should be composed from smalled components that have already been tested and any data they need mocked using `msw` (mock service worker)
+- As the components increase in size/complexity they should be composed from smalled components that have already been tested and any data they need mocked using `msw` (mock service worker)
-* Larger components/pages should handle there own data flow using only the minimium number of props required to fetch that data with data fetching hooks that use `react-query` under the hook.
+- Larger components/pages should handle there own data flow using only the minimium number of props required to fetch that data with data fetching hooks that use `react-query` under the hook.
 (Again the data lifecycle can be mocked using `msw`).
-* Userflow testing with Cypress should be limited to key user paths and be used sparingly.
+- Userflow testing with Cypress should be limited to key user paths and be used sparingly.

-**3. Collaboration**
+--3.
+Collaboration--

-* Use chromatic to automate visual testing for regressions and changes
+- Use chromatic to automate visual testing for regressions and changes
-* Multiple developers check changes, and approve or reject depending on output
+- Multiple developers check changes, and approve or reject depending on output

 <hr />